brownan/backathon/README.md

 In the local SQLite database, along with the filesystem cache table, there is an object cache table.
 This table keeps track of objects that exist in the remote storage repository.
-This allows Gbackup to avoid uploading objects that already exist by performing a quick query to the local database.
+This allows Backathon to avoid uploading objects that already exist by performing a quick query to the local database.

 Since objects hold references to each other, another local table of object relationships is maintained.
-This forms a directed graph of objects, and allows Gbackup to calculate which objects should be deleted when an old snapshot is pruned.
+This forms a directed graph of objects, and allows Backathon to calculate which objects should be deleted when an old snapshot is pruned.
 Since objects may be referenced by more than one snapshot, only objects not reachable by any snapshot may be deleted.